Readit News logoReadit News

 (and a bit of a rabbit hole..
 What if keys had word predictions on them?
 This is basically the end result of ACE-LP: https://discovery.dundee.ac.uk/en/publications/ace-lp-augmen...)

-jslezak · 9 months ago
+jslezak · a year ago

 Yes!
 I have been wanting this forever.
 Keys are in too predictable a position

-UniverseHacker · 9 months ago
+UniverseHacker · a year ago

 Exactly, a key should never be in the same place twice in a row- that's just wasted movement that could be better optimized.
 Letters the computer predicts you probably won't use should automatically disappear, and be replaced with numerous copies of others based on the things it thinks you will type.